 Download or print the life wheel.
 Take a few moments and reflect on your current life.
 Review the life wheel and the domains of life that are highlighted.
-A section is left untitled for you to label with a dimension you may find missing from the life wheel.
 Ask yourself how am I doing in this domain?
 Some individuals like to give themselves a ranking or score of well-being in each domain on a scale of 1 to 10—from low to thriving in a particular domain.
 Some individuals journal in the lines about what is giving health in the domain or what is missing that would create greater well-being.

 After a period of reflection with the life wheel, consider where you wish to focus your efforts to improve your well-being.
 You may find you need to set a goal in one or two areas.
 As noted above, the domains are interrelated, with the health of one affecting the other.
 After you identify your areas of focus, refer to the resources below.
 These resources may be helpful tools in achieving your well-being goals.

 Effort to achieve total well-being requires paying attention to all dimensions of well-being, attempting to manage the gaps, and finding balance among the dimensions.
 A wholistic approach leads to thriving in all dimensions, including the ways each dimension relates to the others.
 The following resources touch on all dimensions.

 The Center for Spirituality and Healing (University of MN) provides a holistic approach to taking charge of health and well-being.
 Each dimension of well-being is explored through articles, practices, and videos.